speedyleion/speedyleion.github.io/_posts/2023-12-08-reproducible-rust-builds.markdown

 Working on the broken commit, I tried to remove small pieces of the integration and rebuild looking for reproducibility.
-For instance pulling in the new crate resulted in cargo updating serde, and since I saw those implementations in `elf_diff` I tried to pin the serde version back to see what the outcome might be.
+For instance pulling in the new crate resulted in cargo updating serde, and since I saw those implementations had changed in `elf_diff` I tried to pin the serde version back to see what the outcome might be.
 Much like my attempt to revert the rust versions, this wasn't a good approach.
 I realized it would be better to start from the commit prior, which worked, and then slowly add small pieces of the change until I lose reproducible builds.
-The reason for this is that if you start from a broken version and try to undo things, it's possible that when you go to test, you test incorrectly and it's your testing method that is the cause of a failure instead of the actual change.
+The reason to start from a working commit is that it's often easier to identify the one thing that will break the build.
+If one tries to work from a broken commit and get it to the working state, there may be multiple things that need to be tweaked and it's easy to miss this combination.

 As mentioned this new crate was a wrapper around a C library.
 We followed the [sys-packages][sys] recommendation.
 Which means we actually have two crates; a